Principal License Program

 Program start: Fall

-Program length: 6 semesters
+Program length: 6 semesters, evenings and summer classes

 Program director: Megan Barrett